Robert E. Rubin

 Co-Chair, The Council on Foreign Relations; Former U.S. Treasury Secretary

-Rubin began his career in finance at Goldman, Sachs & Company in New York City in 1966.
-Rubin served as Vice-Chairman and Co-Chief Operating Officer from 1987-1990 and as Co-Senior Partner and Co-Chairman from 1990-1992.
+Robert E. Rubin began his career in finance at Goldman, Sachs & Company in New York City in 1966.
+Mr. Rubin served as Vice-Chairman and Co-Chief Operating Officer from 1987-1990 and as Co-Senior Partner and Co-Chairman from 1990-1992.
 Before joining Goldman, he was an attorney at the firm of Cleary, Gottlieb, Steen & Hamilton in New York City from 1964-1966.

-In 2006, Rubin was one of the founders of The Hamilton Project, an economic policy project housed at the Brookings Institution that offers a strategic vision and innovative policy proposals on how to create a growing economy that benefits more Americans.
+In 2006, Mr. Rubin was one of the founders of The Hamilton Project, an economic policy project housed at the Brookings Institution that offers a strategic vision and innovative policy proposals on how to create a growing economy that benefits more Americans.

+Mr. Rubin is Co-Chairman of the Council on Foreign Relations, a member of the Boards of Trustees at the Mount Sinai Health System, and Chairman of the Board of the Local Initiatives Support Corporation (LISC), which is the nation’s leading community development support organization with 38 offices nationwide.
+He recently completed a 12-year term as a member of the Harvard Corporation.
 Mr. Rubin joined Centerview Partners in 2010 as a counselor of the firm.
 In his role at Centerview, he serves as a sounding board and advisor to clients across the firm’s various activities, bringing years of experience in finance and public policy.

-Rubin graduated summa cum laude from Harvard College in 1960 with an A.B. in economics.
+Mr. Rubin graduated summa cum laude from Harvard College in 1960 with an A.B. in economics.
 He received a L.L.B. from Yale Law School in 1964 and attended the London School of Economics.
 He has received honorary degrees from Harvard, Yale, Columbia and other universities.
 He was born in New York City in 1938 and is married to Judith Oxenberg Rubin, who served as the New York City Commissioner of Protocol for four years under Mayor David Dinkins.
 The Rubins have two adult sons, James and Philip.